InCuca/ic-formly/README.md

 ## Build

-Build configuration is located in the `poi.config.js` file, to build just run: `npm run build`, it will build to `cjs` and `umd` directories.
+Build configuration is located in the `poi.config.js` file, to build just run: `npm run build`, it will build to `dist` directory.

 ## Tests